TheThirdOne/random-sorting/README.md

 |![Composed Heap Sort](images/composed-heap-300.png)|![Heap Sort](images/heap-300.png)|

-One important thing to note here is that our "composition" only matches because we are using a completely random compartor, as long as we don't break any ifs this is valid.
+One important thing to note here is that our "composition" only matches because we are using a completely random comparator, as long as we don't break any ifs this is valid.
 With a normal comparator, it would not be valid because the loop depends on the values swapped in heapify.